Enhanced stability of pressure relief valves: mechanistic design and analysis: Conclusion

-In summary, while there remains much work to be done, we hope the enhanced stability concept introduced in this paper will provide a path for practitioners to finally eliminate damaging valve chatter, a problem that has plagued industry since the design of the pressure relief valve.
+In summary, while there remains much work to be done, we hope the enhanced stability concept introduced in this paper will provide a path for practitioners to finally eliminate damaging valve chatter, a problem that has plagued industry since the design of the pressure-relief valve.